 The Bee Book by Charlotte Milner – Here’s another great information-packed book about bees for kids.
 With simple illustrations, the author provides facts for kids with simple text.
 The book includes ways that you can help bees at home.

 Beehive (Happy Fox Books) by Petra Bartikova and Martin Sojdr – Wow!
 This book is very cool.
 Turn the pages and open up different layers of a beehive.
 This book combines facts with fun illustrations.
-A great bee book for younger kids who are curious about what bees do inside a beehive.
+This a great bee book for younger kids who are curious about what bees do inside a beehive.

 Bee: A Peek-Through Picture Book by Britta Teckentrup – Peek into this book and follow a little bee through his day.
 Illustrations combined with sing-song text carry readers from flower to flower all the way to the bee’s busy hive.